Early Education Center Site Supervisor

 - Participate in the planning, implementation, review, and updating of annual program goals/objectives, policies/procedures, and activities to ensure compliance with relevant performance standards, and achieve the implementation of the program’s mission and objectives

-- Ensure that Center-based documentation and reports are complete, current, and accurate including DCFS, CCL, NAEYC, annual CCL immunization reports, personnel roster, etc.
+- Ensure that Center-based documentation and reports are complete, current, and accurate including Department of Children and Families Services (DCFS), California Community Care Licensing (CCL), NAEYC, annual CCL immunization reports, personnel roster, etc.

-- Under direction of EEC & EHS Director, complete renewal of (and any applications for) Center Community Child Care Licenses
+- Under direction of EE Director, complete renewal of (and any applications for) Center Community Child Care Licenses

-- Ensure completion of monthly facility health and safety monitoring, and collaborate with operations manager as needed to address identified issues
+- Ensure completion of monthly facility health and safety monitoring, and collaborate with EE Director as needed to address identified issues

 - Monitor the day-to-day operations of the Early Education Center; ensure maintenance of a safe, secure, and well-maintained facility that is in compliance with all pertinent regulations and program/accrediting body standards, including supporting Health Services Coordinator in ensuring compliance with all CACFP requirements and relevant regulations